1-877-919-8833

 • Seizures

-Opiates: Opiates are a group of drugs derived from the opium plant.
-They include codeine, morphine, Vicodin, oxycontin, oxycodone and heroin.
+Opiates and opioids are a group of drugs derived from the opium plant.
+They include codeine, fentanyl, morphine, Vicodin, oxycontin, oxycodone and heroin.
 Opiates are used as painkillers and are extremely addictive depending on how long the person has been taking the drug and how much he or she uses.

 Opiate withdrawal without proper detoxification is extremely difficult and dangerous.
 Common symptoms of opiate withdrawal include: